Support for doctors

 Update on PrEP for HIV Clinicians — This communique is for clinicians involved in HIV, who may be consulted about HIV PrEP.

-HIV pre-exposure prophylaxis: clinical guidelines.
-Update April 2018 — These guidelines have been published in the Journal of Virus Eradication representing an adaptation and a revision of the 2014 United States Centers for Disease Control's PrEP guidelines.
+The ASHM PrEP Guidelines Sept 2019 update — These clinical PrEP guidelines update the 2018 ASHM PrEP guidelines which were initially an adaptation and update of the 2014 United States Centers for Disease Control‘s PrEP guidelines.
 The Australian PrEP Guidelines have the benefits of having been written and edited by clinicians, epidemiologists and representatives of peak Australian HIV community organisations who have significant experience of PrEP in the clinical, research and real-world settings.
 These guidelines are written for clinicians who will be initiating PrEP and monitoring people taking PrEP and are designed to reflect Australia’s unique epidemiology.
+Please note these guidelines are a final version for interim use and are awaiting endorsement by the Blood Borne Viruses and Sexually Transmissible Infections Standing Committee.

 Decision making in PrEP — This tool provides a prescribing pathway which summarises the key eligibility and recommended assessment for primary care providers in Australia who wish to prescribe PrEP and the ongoing patient education and monitoring requirements.